sarsky/Mozzie/docs/source/Airframe.rst

 .. todo::
    image:: /images/Fuselage/TalonFuselageGlue.jpg

-Once you are comfortable that all the parts fit together without glue then glue one side of the Talon Box into the fuselage as well as the Forward Motor Mount (check the orientation!).
+Once you are comfortable that all the parts fit together without glue, then UHU glue one side of the Talon Box into the fuselage as well as the Forward Motor Mount (check the orientation!).
-The carefully run a bead of glue around the entire perimeter of the fuselage and over the area of the rear rudder, and the other side of the Talon Box plastic.
+Then carefully run a bead of glue around the entire perimeter of the fuselage and over the area of the rear rudder, and the other side of the Talon Box Side that will go into the second fuselage half.
-Carefully place the other fuselage over the 3D printed parts, check alignment of the parts, and press the two halves together firmly.
+Carefully place the other fuselage half over the 3D printed parts, check alignment of the parts, and press the two halves together firmly.
-Whilst holding the halves together use some tape to wrap around the fuselage to keep it firmly together while the glue sets over a few hours or overnight.
+Whilst holding the halves together use some tape to carefully wrap around the fuselage to keep it firmly together while the glue sets over a few hours or overnight.
+Take care not to leave any gaps in the fuselage seam as this will weaken the fuselage structure.

 .. image:: /images/Fuselage/GluedFuselage.jpg
     :scale: 100%